johncch/Anima/readme.md

 A tiny CSS library for animating DOM elements using CSS transitions.

 ## Installation
+Download the javascript and include it in your header

-    <script src="anima.js" type="text/css"></script>
+    <script src="anima.js" type="text/javascript"></script>

 ## Features
-Anima was created with 2 things in mind:
+Anima was created to solve the following problems

-1. Support for sequential animations
-2. Support for concurrent animations using the concept of a Frame.

-A simple example is as follows:
+* Applying multiple animations sequentially
+* Applying CSS transitions in a clean manner
+* Callbacks to CSS transitions in an efficient manner (display none after opacity is set to 0 for example)
+* Callbacks after a series of transitions with varying times
+* And generally getting out of your way when coding a JavaScript Application

+A good use of this library would be on click handlers or state changes in a JS application.

+Anima will be battle tested in socialist.
+All contribution and critique is welcome.

+## Quickstart

+Anima has the concept of an animation frame and animation unit.
+An animation unit is a desired transition that is to be applied on a HTML element.
+An animation unit can be added as follows:

     Anima.queue(element, {
         left: 10,
         opacity: 0
     }, 0.4, function() {
-        console.log("completed animation!);
+        console.log("completed animation!");
     });

+The animation is then added to the global queue.
+This however does not play the animation.
+To play the transition,

     Anima.play();

 Remember that all animations are queued up until the play function is called.

-Also, to run animations concurrently
+If you call queue multiple times, each animation is add to the end of the queue.
+When the `play()` function is called, they will run sequentially.

+To run animations concurrently, Anima introduces the concept of a frame:

+    var frame = new Anima.Frame();
+    frame.queue(element, {
+        left: 10,
+        opacity: 0
+    }, 0.4, function() {
+        console.log("completed animation!");
+    });
+    Anima.queue(frame);
+    Anima.play();

+By queuing animations onto a frame, all animation units in the frame will be played in the same time.
+There is also a convenience method:

     Anima.frame([
         {
             element: el,